workco/xenolith/README.md

 # Xenolith [![Run tests](https://github.com/workco/xenolith/workflows/Run%20tests/badge.svg?branch=master)](https://github.com/workco/xenolith/actions)

-Xenolith is a command-line based tool that allows for files to be encrypted with public keys and decrypted by users who have .
+Xenolith is a command-line based tool that allows for files to be encrypted with public keys and decrypted by users who have access.
 With the main components being FiloSottile's [age](https://github.com/FiloSottile/age) and str4d's [rage](https://github.com/str4d/rage) library for encryption, Xenolith uses `ssh-rsa`, `ssh-ed25519`, and age/rages's `keygen` as keys.

 # Installation